See complete 2018 Conference Schedule

 Washington, DC 20008

 Thanks to a generous endowment, the Feminist Art History Conference at American University will resume on a biennial basis starting in the fall of 2018.

 The conference builds on the legacy of feminist art-historical scholarship and pedagogy initiated by Norma Broude and Mary D. Garrard at American University.
 With the goal of fostering a broad dialogue on feminist art-historical practice, the event will feature papers spanning a range of chronological, geographic, and intersectional topics.
-A call for proposals will appear this fall.

 Previous keynote speakers include Lisa Gail Collins, Vassar College (2014); Patricia Simons, University of Michigan (2013); Whitney Chadwick, San Francisco State University (2012); Mary Sheriff, University of North Carolina-Chapel Hill (2011); and Anna Chave, Queens College and the Graduate School, CUNY (2010).

-E-Book by Broude & Garrard
+New Paperback by Broude & Garrard

 "Thank you for staging such an interesting and important conference that keeps feminism visible in our field and gives us a chance to share ideas across continents and generations."

 "What defines a memorable experience for a scholarly conference is superb organization, exemplary scholarship, and genuine collegiality.
 We look forward to continuing our conversations with this community of feminist scholars."